Compiling for Android¶

 To set those environment variables on Windows, press Windows+R, type “control system”, then click on Advanced system settings in the left pane, then click on Environment variables on the window that appears.

-To set those environment variables on Unix (e.g. Linux, Mac OSX), use
+To set those environment variables on Unix (e.g. Linux, macOS), use

 export ANDROID_HOME=/path/to/android-sdk and

-and Android Ndk are placed on you PC.
+and Android NDK are placed on your PC.